hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step8-outside-access.md

 View the destination rules:

+`kubectl get destinationrules`{{execute}}

+There are rules for each service.
+For example, the rules for seeing the different review pages are this:

-kubectl get destinationrules -o yaml
+`kubectl get destinationrules reviews -o yaml | grep -B2 -A20 "host: reviews"`{{execute}}